cjhoon96/BAEKJOON/SAP Certi/SAP Fiori Certi Guide.md

-## 10. Which of these services are not part of SAP UX Design Services?
+## 10. Which of these services are not part of SAP UX Design Services?❌

  A. Design Thinking workshops